-storage engines such as cannot made in the same statement or transaction as updates to to tables using transactional storage engines such as
+storage engines such as cannot be made in the same statement or transaction as updates to tables using transactional storage engines such as

 This restriction is due to the fact that updates to tables that use a nontransactional storage engine mixed with updates to tables that use a transactional storage engine within the same transaction can result in multiple GTIDs being assigned to the same transaction.

 Such problems can also occur when the master and the slave use different storage engines for their respective versions of the same table, where one storage engine is transactional and the other is not.